 Tess is a great character, a tough-minded but human investigator; determined to live life on her own terms.
-And thanks to her passion for rowing, she’s not someone who’s willing to be pushed around.
+And thanks to her passion for rowing, she’s not someone who’s easy to push around.
 The series has garnered some very good press, and a loyal fan base.
 The Baltimore setting adds a special flavor, not to mention enough murder to keep things hopping, and the dialogue just crackles.
 Recommended.
 Highly.

 But it’s not just that the books are good — it’s that Lippman has never backed away from a challenge, slyly pushing the envelope.
 She may, in fact, be one of the ballsiest P.I. writers around.
 “The Girl in the Green Raincoat” is a case in point.
 First serialized in The New York Times Magazine in 2008-09, the novella had Tess bravely going where few P.I. writers have gone before — into childbirth.

 Tess has always been, at least for me, the weird, messed up kid sister I never had.
 Or maybe the girl next door that never lived next door, but should have.
-Loyal to a fault, opinionated, funny, clumsy and alternately endearing and infuriating, honourable and sly, high-minded idealist and teller of fart jokes, it seems only natural that eventually she’d end up unexpectedly pregnant, despite all the precautions.
+Loyal to a fault, opinionated, funny, clumsy and alternately endearing and infuriating, both cocky and insecure, honourable and sly, high-minded idealist and teller of fart jokes, it seems almost inevitable that eventually she’d end up unexpectedly pregnant, despite all the precautions.

 Whether the birth of a child meant Tess would be hanging up her gumshoes for good seemed a good question at the time, but the possibilities were certainly intriguing.
 You big tough, steely-eyed gents want gritty realism?
 Forget back alleys, femmes fatale and automatic weapons — try to take on talk of diaphrams, diapers and daycare.